EnderBaggins/Aperture_plotting/README.md

 - `position`: The position of the plot in the figure grid.
 This is set by the `add_plot` or `move_plot` method of the `apt_fig` object.

 - `made`: A boolean that is true if the plot has been made.
 This is set by the `make_plot` method.

+- `plot_type`: The type of plot (e.g. colorplot, lineplot).
+This is set by the plot constructor function.
+This is used to determine how to update the plot.
+2D colorgrids use set_array, lineplots use set_data, etc.

 ### `apt_plot` Methods